Purdue-ECE264-002-Fall2024-stage/HW06-CheckSpelling/README.md

-# Structures + Sort
+# Check Spelling (Structures + Sort)

 Learning Goals
 ==============

-* Understand how to calculate the distance of two words
+* Understand how to calculate the distance of two words - https://en.wikipedia.org/wiki/Levenshtein_distance
 * Understand structure
 * Read data from a text file
 * Calculate the distances between a word and all words in a file